15 Spring Break Destinations You Haven’t Thought of Yet

 Easy driving distance from New York City (1.5 hours), Philadelphia (30 minutes), and Washington, DC (3 hours), this affordable east coast destination offers family fun that’s perfect for younger kids (check out our Perfect Day-by-day Guide to a Weekend in Bucks County).
 Explore the Bucks County Children’s Museum in New Hope, with 10,000-square-feet of fun where your kids can design their own race track, work in a general store, pretend to be a “junior doctor,” or dig for buried fossils.
 At Kid’s Castle in Doylestown’s Central Park, let the family climb and play on an eight-story wooden playground complete with slides, swings, a treehouse, and a rocket ship.
 Then head to Sesame Place a perfect intro to theme parks for younger kids where they can meet Elmo, Big Bird, Grover.
 Don’t miss these affordable spring break destinations you should book right now.

 Whether your family loves the outdoors, history, art, or food, you’ll find something to love for spring break in this Georgia charmer.
 Whitewater Express is the place to go for high adventure, with daily rafting trips down the Chattahoochee, as well as the Blue Heron Aerial course.
 For less expensive fun in Columbus, visit the National Infantry Museum, voted the best free museum in the nation, or Oxbow Meadows for some face-to-face time with turtles, snakes, and alligators.
 The Columbus Marriott, set around a historic grist mill, is a perfect home base for your city getaway.
-Not looking to travel far?
-Try some of these spring break staycation ideas instead.

 The state capital of Texas offers plenty of spring break ideas for families, including opportunities to enjoy nature around beautiful Lady Bird Lake, with its hiking and biking trails, kayaking, and stand up paddleboarding.
 Looking for more adventure?
 NLand is the world’s only inland surf destination (and brewery, just FYI).
 The 14-acre surf lagoon, the largest in the world, offers surf sessions (surfboard included), lessons, kids camps, and a 90-minute Introduction to Surfing for juniors ages 8 to 13.